 Here, using density functional calculations, we investigate the interplay between electron correlation and interlayer coupling on the surface of CDW-bilayer-stacked 1T-TaS$_2$.
 Our investigation reveals a previously unknown surface reconstruction, which explains the puzzling observations on the surface.
-Specifically, we unequivocally determine the CDW structures of the large-gap, small-gap, and metallic surfaces, including their respective energy stabilities and spin structures.
+Specifically, we determine the CDW structures of the large-gap, small-gap, and metallic surfaces, including their respective energy stabilities and spin structures.
 The large-gap surface is characterized by a band-insulating bilayer-terminated surface, while the small-gap surface is a Mott-insulating single-layer-terminated surface, which interestingly is less stable than the former.
-Consequently, when the area of the less stable small-gap surface is large, a spontaneous CDW reconstruction takes place, with the Mott-insulating single layer shifting into the third layer and leaving a CDW bilayer on the surface.
-The resulting two types of bilayer-terminated surfaces, one with a subsurface 2D Mott insulator and the other without, explain the inconsistent STM observation and flat ARPES band.
+Consequently, when the area of the unstable small-gap surface is large, a spontaneous CDW reconstruction takes place, with the Mott-insulating single layer shifting into the third layer and leaving a CDW bilayer on the surface.
+The resulting two types of bilayer-terminated surfaces---one with a subsurface 2D Mott insulator and the other without---account for both the STM observation at surface steps and the flat ARPES band.
 In addition, we identify metallic surfaces as Mott insulators that can be described by trilayer Hubbard models.
-Overall, our results provide a solid foundation for understanding the complex interaction between electron correlation and interlayer coupling in 1T-TaS$_2$.
-The CDW surface reconstruction we propose involves moderate atomic displacements, yet it causes significant changes in the surface electronic structure and is highly likely to occur in other CDW-ordered layered materials as well.
+Overall, our results provide a firm basis for understanding the complex interaction between electron correlation and interlayer coupling in 1T-TaS$_2$.
+The CDW surface reconstruction we propose involves modest atomic displacements, yet it causes significant changes in the surface electronic structure and is highly likely to occur in other CDW-ordered layered materials as well.